+2.3.
+Firmaments supporting constellations and integral points.
 It seems that Campana constellations are wonderfully suited for purposes of birational classification.
-Still they seem to lack some subtle information necessary to have these last properties, such as good definitions of non-dominant morphisms and integral points - at least I have not been successful in doing this directly on constellations in a satisfactory manner.
+Still they seem to lack some subtle information necessary for good definitions of structures such as non-dominant morphisms and integral points - at least I have not been successful in doing this directly on constellations.
 For these purposes I propose the notion of firmaments.
-At this point I can achieve these desired properties under extenuating circumstances, which at least enables one to state meaningful questions.
 It is very much possible that at the end a simpler formalism will be discovered, and the whole notion of firmaments will be redundant.